 Have you ever wondered if Australian shepherds good with chickens?
 It’s a reasonable concern because these dogs were initially bred as livestock guarding dogs, especially as a herding breed.
 So, let’s figure out this concern and other related problems.

-Do Australian shepherds good with chickens?
-Since Australian Shepherds are active, medium-sized, protective, alert, affectionate, intelligent, highly trainable dogs, they can be trained to guard chickens.
-It can be done with patience, close supervision, obedience training, and socialization.
+Since Australian Shepherds are active, medium-sized, protective, alert, affectionate, intelligent, highly trainable dogs, they can be trained to guard and do well with chickens.
+It can be done with patience, close supervision, obedience training, positive reinforcement techniques, and socialization.